Independent limited assurance report on the UCB Sustainability Report 2017

-This report has been prepared in accordance with the terms of our three year engagement contract dated 1 October 2015, whereby we have been engaged to issue an independent limited assurance report in connection with selected data, marked with a Greek small letter beta (β), of the Sustainability Report as of and for the year ended 31 December 2016 (the “Report”).
+This report has been prepared in accordance with the terms of our three year engagement contract dated 1 October 2015, whereby we have been engaged to issue an independent limited assurance report in connection with selected data, marked with a Greek small letter beta (β), of the Sustainability Report as of and for the year ended 31 December 2017 (the “Report”).

 Responsibility of Board of Directors

 This responsibility includes the selection and application of appropriate methods for the preparation of the Subject Matter Information, for ensuring the reliability of the underlying information and for the use of assumptions and estimates for individual sustainability disclosures which are reasonable in the circumstances.
 Furthermore, the responsibility of the Board of Directors includes the design, implementation and maintenance of systems and processes relevant for the preparation of the Subject Matter Information that is free from material misstatement, whether due to fraud or error.

-Our responsibility is to express an independent conclusion about the Subject Matter Information based on the work we have performed and the evidence we have obtained.
-We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 “Assurance Engagements other than Audits or Reviews of Historical Financial Information”.
+Our responsibility is to express an independent conclusion about the Subject Matter Information based on the procedures we have performed and the evidence we have obtained.
+We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised) “Assurance Engagements other than Audits or Reviews of Historical Financial Information”.
 This standard requires that we comply with ethical requirements and that we plan and perform the engagement to obtain limited assurance as to whether nothing has come to our attention that causes us to believe that the Subject Matter Information is not fairly stated, in all material respects, based on the Criteria.

 - conducting interviews with responsible officers including site visits;